Note

 - selector: Featuring a

-custom class.
-A simple transformation of the input data that is powered to a specified power as indicated inparam_grid
+CustomPowercustom class.
+A simple transformation of the input data that is powered to a specified power as indicated inparam_grid. - scaler: implements

 import numpy as np